 How to add a loader to an UIButton

 Sometimes, we would require a button to show a loader with appropriate text when a long-duration task is done, such as downloading an image.
 Before iOS 15, we had to write a custom button or do some hacks to show a simple loader or an UIActivityIndicator inside an UIButton.
 Now, it is not the case anymore.
-UIButtonConfiguration provides showsActivityIndicator
+UIButtonConfiguration provides showsActivityIndicator, a simple property using which we can hide/show a loader inside a button.

 We recommend that you visit this article if you are unfamiliar with UIButtonConfiguration.